 Catching any discrepancies before they leave the seller’s facility is important.

 By clearly identifying the contents of the package, the person receiving it can check off the items against the list.
 The best time for buyers to catch any problems with incoming orders is when they first arrive.

 While invoices should be kept by both buyers and sellers for recording, once the goods have been received and checked, packing slips are no longer needed.

 Purchase orders, invoices, and packing slips all serve different purposes, but they work together.
-Both parties win when transactions between buyers and sellers are executed properly.
+Both buyers and sellers win when they execute these transactions properly.